eterlova/eterlova.github.io/_pages/curriculum-vitae.md

 Thesis: "Desmids (Conjugatophyceae, Charophyta) of the Filinskoe peat-bog, Moscow region, Russia"

 ### Research Grants
+This line is also a separate paragraph, but...
+This line is only separated by a single newline, so it's a separate line in the *same paragraph*.

-2020 **($1000) 2020 Northeast Algal Society Grant-in-Aid of Student Research more characters to test the hypothesis** Metabolomics of aquatic and terrestrial sister-species under desiccation stress.
+2020 **($1000) 2020 Northeast Algal Society Grant-in-Aid of Student Research** Metabolomics of aquatic and terrestrial sister-species under desiccation stress.